rollokb/jsonapi-serializers/README.md

 # JSON.api-serializers

-A JSON api often has a more complex structure than what Django-Rest-Framework vanilla serializers have.
+A JSON RESTful API usual requires a more complex output than what `djangorestframework` normally give you.
 This module is born out of my attempt at making building API's that follow the [jsonapi.org](jsonapi.org), standard.

+## Summary

-This module builds on django-rest-framework's serializers to allow for a more compositional approach.
+This module builds on django-rest-framework's serializers to allow for a more compositional approach to defining serializers.

-Currently `JSON.api-serializers` adds two new features. `BaseProxyRelationalField` which allows you to wrap a field in an arbitary dictionary, while maintaing read/write abilities.
-It also adds a serializer `GroupedSerializer` that allows you to build serializers in a more compositional maner without sacraficing read/write capibilities.
+Currently `JSON.api-serializers` adds two new features. `BaseProxyRelationalField` which allows you to wrap a field in an arbitrary dictionary, while maintaining read/write abilities.
+It also adds a serializer `GroupedSerializer` that allows you to build serializers in a more compositional manner without sacrificing read/write capabilities.

 ## Install

-Right now install from github with
+Right now install from Github with

     pip install -e https://github.com/rollokb/jsonapi-serializers